ironsmile/euterpe/README.md

     // An array with all the directories which will be scanned for media.
 They must be
     // full paths and formatted according to your OS.
 So for example a Windows path
     // have to be something like "D:\Media\Music".
-    // As expected HTTPMS will need permission to read in the library folders.
+    // As expected Euterpe will need permission to read in the library folders.
     "libraries": [
         "/path/to/my/files",
         "/some/more/files/can/be/found/here"